Introduction: Why Data Validation Is Non-Negotiable

 Open source:

-- Apache Griffin: Data quality and validation framework
+- Apache Griffin: Data quality and validation framework for large-scale datasets

 Commercial: